-The wishbone shaped island of Sulawesi is located north-east of Bali, across the Makassar Strait from Borneo.
-Sulawesi is one of the Malay Archipelago’s Greater Sunda Islands.
+The wishbone-shaped island of Sulawesi is located north-east of Bali, across the Makassar Strait from Borneo.
+It is one of the Malay Archipelago’s Greater Sunda Islands.
 The history of Sulawesi (previously known as Celebes) region is equally colourful and complex.
 In brief, Sulawesi has historically been an attractive target for foreign occupation owing to its geographical location on the maritime trade route and rich abundance of natural resources such as spices (namely nutmeg and cloves) and iron.
 Powerful Sultans ruled the region in the 14th century, the Portuguese arrived in the 16th century, the Spanish soon followed and the Dutch settled in the Makassar in 1607 with their colonial control continuing to spread for centuries.
 The Japanese occupied Sulawesi during World War II before Sulawesi went on to join the Republic of Indonesia in 1950.
-Internal political disturbances have been reported since, with the redrawing of new provincial and district boundaries an attempt to ease the unrest.
+Internal political disturbances have been reported since with the redrawing of new provincial and district boundaries an attempt to ease the unrest.
 The world’s eleventh largest island, Sulawesi is now divided into six provinces.
 We were lucky enough to visit North Sulawesi, Central Sulawesi and South Sulawesi.

 - You may need to pay an entry tax of about $US35 per person when in arrive in Indonesia.
 The fee has been scrapped for Australia and 145 other countries.
 Check your exemption here.
 Indonesian airports generally accept cash or credit cards (with about a 3% surcharge).